 How to get money into an online casino (for U.S. players)

-While there's no federal law against gambling online, banks are wary of touching online gambling money.
+Since online gambling is illegal in many states, U.S. banks won't touch online gambling money.
 That makes it harder for U.S. players to get money into or out of an online casino.
-Many credit cards don't work, PayPal won't touch those transactions, and the feds have shut down countless small processors.
+Many credit cards don't work, PayPal won't handlethose transactions, and the feds have shut down countless small processors.
 This article will cover your options for making deposits and withdrawals.

 1. Credit cards